 Now, you’re ready to explore the versatility of QUERY and IMPORTRANGE functions further.
 So let’s dive into each use case and uncover the full potential of combining QUERY with IMPORTRANGE to optimize your data management tasks and Google Sheets experience.

-The most basic scenario is to import a specific data range from another table.
-We have a Google Sheets file with student information, but only want to import the scores and faculties of the students (range B3:C12) into another sheet.
+The most basic scenario involves importing a specific data range from another table.
+Utilising various data sources, including Google Analytics and SEMrush, can provide a comprehensive overview for online marketing purposes.
+For instance, we have a Google Sheets file with student information, but only want to import the scores and faculties of the students (range B3:C12) into another sheet.

 Here's how you can combine IMPORTRANGE with the SELECT clause in QUERY to import specific columns from the "Student List" sheet, and then choose exactly which columns you want to pull.